atljeremy/JFAnalyticsClient/README.md

 ```

 #### Step 2:
-Set the site variable by calling setSite: and passing in the appropriate string constant for the current environment.
+Let JFAnalyticsClient know what environment you're running in to keep production analytics data seperate from other environements.
+You can do this by calling setEnvironment: and passing in the appropriate string constant for the current environment.

 ```objective-c
 - (void)applicationDidBecomeActive:(UIApplication *)application